Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Lattice 2-algebra of 2-Chern-Simons theory

-From the shift gauge symmetry $t(\gamma)$ present in the edge holonomies $h$, it is clear that to do this, one must divide $\gamma_e$ into two decorated half-edges --- using the coproduct $\tilde\Delta$ --- and then stack them back.
-This motivates the following notion. \begin{definition} A 2-graph state $\phi\in C(\mathbb{G}^{\Gamma})$ is called \textbf{left-covariant} iff for each $\zeta$, there is an isomorphism of Hermitian vector bundles such that we have the following equality
+This is done using the coproduct $\tilde\Delta$ on $\tilde{\cC}$.
+This motivates the following notion analogous to that given in \cite{Alekseev:1994pa}. \begin{definition} A 2-graph operator $\phi\in \C_q(\mathbb{G}^{\Gamma})$ is called \textbf{left-covariant} iff for each $\zeta$, there is an isomorphism of sheaves such that we have the following sheaf isomorphisms

-of spaces of continuous measureable sections over $X=\mathbb{G}^{\Gamma^2}$.
-Or, more explicitly in Sweedler notation,

-where "$\cong$" denotes the appearance of module associators, which we shall suppress in the following. \end{definition} Note \eqref{leftreg} contains {\it two} conditions: horizontal/vertical covariance with respect to $\bullet_\mathrm{h},\tilde\Delta_\mathrm{h}$ and $\bullet_\mathrm{v},\tilde{\Delta}_\mathrm{v}$.
-It is clear to see that these conditions preserve the interchange relations, since the interchange of 2-group multiplication (which is implemented by $\bullet$) implies that of 2-group conjugation (which is implemented by $U$).
+of spaces of continuous measureable sections over $X=\mathbb{G}^{\Gamma}$, where "$\cong$" denotes the appearance of module associators, which we shall suppress in the following. \end{definition} Let us obtain the desired natural isomorphism from \eqref{leftreg} in the classical case.
+Here, we can write more explicitly in Sweedler notation,